International conference: Climate Change and Water; 25-27 May 2021, Tours, FR

 Hervé LE TREUT, professor at Sorbonne University and Ecole Polytechnique, will open the conference with a keynote on the state of climate change.

-As part of the symposium, a one-day training session entitled « Introduction to Hydrological Modelling in the Context of Climate Change » is proposed to masters and doctoral students on Monday, May 24th.
+As part of the symposium, a one-day training session entitled « Introduction to Hydrological Modelling in the Context of Climate Change » is was proposed to masters and doctoral students on Monday, May 24th.
 It includes an introduction to the principles of hydrological modelling and its importance in the context of climate change.
+This, will not take place due to COVID.
+However, the originally planned conferences is to take place - as originally planned - in 2022.